artsy/eigen/docs/testing.md

 Try to make a test run normally and if you are absolutely sure everything else is correct but the test still fails after a promise has been called (eg `resolveMostRecentRelayOperation` or `rejectMostRecentRelayOperation`) try adding this.

+💡 There might be some cases that you would want to use `flushPromiseQueue` after `resolveMostRecentRelayOperation`, in order to wait for the request to be resolved.
+Use it only if, after resolving, the request returns the suspense fallback component, and not the component.
+[Add example here]

 // TODO: remove flushPromiseQueue from everywhere [WIP]

 - `fetchMockResponseOnce` - do we really need this?
-What is it used for? 😇
+What is it used for? 😇 More info [here](https://github.com/jefflau/jest-fetch-mock#jest-fetch-mock)

 - `mockTrackEvent` - mock data for tracking.
 We don't actually send this data to our data tracking provider for called analytics function `trackEvent`.